Click here to print this page or back to page.

 The primary disadvantage of Jumbo mortgages is that they often require larger down payments compared to Conventional mortgages—usually 20% or more of the purchase price—which can be difficult for some buyers who have limited funds available.
 Additionally, since Jumbo mortgages don’t adhere to certain standards set by Fannie Mae or Freddie Mac, lenders may impose stricter credit score requirements or higher debt-to-income ratios on borrowers to approve them for these types of loans.

-The primary advantage of taking out a Conventional mortgage is that it allows borrowers to qualify for larger loan amounts than they would be able to get through other types of financing programs such as Federal Housing Administration (FHA) or Department of Veterans Affairs (VA) loans.
+The primary advantage of taking out a Conventional loan is that it allows borrowers to qualify for larger loan amounts than they would be able to get through other types of financing programs such as Federal Housing Administration (FHA) or Department of Veterans Affairs (VA) loans.
 Additionally, because these types of loans adhere to certain standards set by Fannie Mae and Freddie Mac banks will often offer lower interest rates on them than on other types of financing programs such as Jumbos.

 One potential disadvantage of taking out a Conventional mortgage is that banks typically require buyers to put down at least 5% when purchasing a property using this type of financing program.
 Although some banks do allow buyers with good credit scores and sufficient income levels to put down less than 5%.
 Some properties might exceed FHFA loan limits, necessitating a Jumbo mortgage instead of a conventional one, regardless of credit score and income.